mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 Family Game Experience as an inclusive Fund of Knowledge - Knowledge of a games and gaming culture is sometimes drawn upon by teachers as a concrete example of a coding concepts.
 More research is needed on ways to draw out attitudes and knowledge of game cultures and bring them into the learning environment in an inclusive way.

 My own research into strategies to do this is explored in the second half of this chapter.

+## Literature on Creative Computing in UK Context

+The benefits of game making aligns with those of wider creative computing projects.

+There has been extensive recent research on computing education and techniques to support teachers often new to the subject.

+Some of the research looks at abstract and concrete approaches, advising teachers to use both and to monitor their instruction using concepts of semantic profiles
+MORE ON THIS

+OTHER TIPS FROM NCCE AND LINKS TO RESOURCES.

 ## Research Vignette - Evolution of Design